Catalan nationalism: Origins of Catalan national identity

 During the first centuries of the Reconquista, the Franks drove the Muslims south of the Pyrenees.
 To prevent future incursions, Charlemagne created in 790 CE a series of Frankish counties through the conquered territory (which was occasionally called "Marca Hispanica"), serving as buffer states between the Frankish kingdom and Al-Andalus.

 Between 878 and 988 CE, the area became a hotbed of Frankish-Muslim conflict.
 However, as the Frankish monarchy and the Caliphate of Córdoba both weakened during the 11th century, the resulting impasse allowed for a process of consolidation throughout the region's many earldoms, resulting in their combination into the County of Barcelona, which became the embryo of today's Catalonia.
 By 1070, Ramon Berenguer I, Count of Barcelona, had subordinated other Catalan counts and intransigent nobles as vassals.
 His action brought peace to a turbulent feudal system and sowed the seeds of Catalan identity.
 Ramon Berenguer approved a series of pacts, called the Usatges, which "explicitly acknowledged legal equality between burghers ... and nobility".

 According to several scholars, the term "Catalan" and "Catalonia" emerged near the end of the 11th century and appeared in the compiled Usatges of 1173.
 Two factors fostered this identity: stable institutions and cultural prosperity.
 While the temporary lack of foreign invasions contributed to Catalonia's stability, it was not a major cause.
 Rather, it provided a zone for sociopolitical development.
 For example, after the County of Barcelona signed an agreement with the Kingdom of Aragon in 1137 to create a dynastic union of both entities later known as Crown of Aragon, the system was designed to mutually check both the king's and the nobility's powers, while the small but growing numbers of free citizens and bourgeoisie would tactically take sides with the king in order to diminish typically feudal institutions.
 In 1173, Catalonia was legally delimited for the first time, while, apart from the compilation of the Usages, between 1170 and 1195 the Liber feudorum maior and the Gesta Comitum Barchinonensium were compiled and written, being considered together as the three milestones of Catalan political identity.

 In addition, the estates of the realm established the Corts Catalanes (Catalan Courts), a representative body of nobles, bishops, abbots and the bourgeoisie that counterbalanced the King's authority.
 By the end of the 13th century, "the monarch needed the consent of the Corts to approve laws or collect revenue".
 Soon after, the Catalan Courts elected a standing body called the Diputació del General or the Generalitat, which included the rising upper bourgeoisie.
-The first Catalan constitutions were promulgated by the Catalan Courts held in Barcelona in 1283, following the Roman tradition of the codex.
+The first Constitutions of Catalonia were promulgated by the Catalan Courts held in Barcelona in 1283, following the Roman tradition of the codex.